Software Engineering | Agile Software Development

-- At the end of the first iterations, the team will deliver a working software with the core basic features.
+- At the end of the first iterations, the team will deliver working software with the core basic features.

 Both the team have put their best efforts to get the product to a complete stage.
 But then out of blue due to the rapidly changing environment, the company’s head come up with an entirely new set of features and want to be implemented as quickly as possible and wanted to push out a working model in 2 days.
-Team A was now in a fix, they were still in their design phase and did not yet started coding and they had no working model to display.
-And moreover, it was practically impossible for them to implement new features since waterfall model there is not reverting back to the old phase once you proceed to the next stage, that means they would have to start from the square one again.
-That would incur them heavy cost and a lot of overtime.
+Team A was now in a fix, they were still in their design phase and did not yet start coding and they had no working model to display.
+And moreover, it was practically impossible for them to implement new features since waterfall model there is not reverting back to the old phase once you proceed to the next stage, which means they would have to start from the square one again.
+That would incur their heavy cost and a lot of overtime.
 Team B was ahead of Team A in a lot of aspects, all thanks to Agile Development.
-They also had the working product with most of the core requirement since the first increment.
+They also had the working product with most of the core requirements since the first increment.
 And it was a piece of cake for them to add the new requirements.
 All they had to do is schedule these requirements for the next increment and then implement them.